youssefshaaban/WorkerManager/README.md

 # WorkerManager
 # Track location Using Schedule periodic work
-- Notify every 15 minitues new loction
+- Notify with long&lat every 15 minitues new loction